 That's what dedicated hobby breeders do!

 A new Code of Ethics requirement from the Cavalier King Charles Spaniel Club-USA and the Cavaliers of the North East, is that ONLY a "Board Certified" dog cardiologist, and Board Certified" dog ophthalmologist can give their stamp of approval on the heart and eyes (CERF) of cavaliers.
-We have always followed this protocol.
+We have always followed this protocol for over 25 years!

 These health certificates can also be filled out by "Technicians" and regular "Vets", which is MUCH cheaper for a breeder to do - but can give Little to NO accurate information as to the true health of a dog.
 Just like with people - a specialist is required to rule out ANY problems,.